David (Donatello, bronze): Copies and influence

 Following the model of Donatello's David for other figures are for example Pollaiuolo's bronzetto of Hercules at Rest (c.
 1480), two figures of Andrea del Castagno's cycle of Illustrous Men and Women from the Villa Carducci at Legnaia (detached frescoes, 1448–49, Uffizi, Florence).

 Pontormo and Francesco da Sangallo are among the artists who made sketches of the bronze David, that have been preserved (c.
 1514 and 1455 resp., Uffizi).

 Plaster casts taken from original sculptures that were otherwise unobtainable, were bought by museums and other collections; some had their own plaster workshops, like the Staatliche Museen in Berlin.
 Among the 7000 casts the workshop produced since 1819 is also a copy of the bronze David, that was taken from the original some time before 1880, and served itself again for over a dozen plaster copies in the last century alone.

-The Victoria and Albert Museum in London has also a David in their huge plaster collection, although with a broken sword.
+The Cast Courts of the Victoria and Albert Museum in London has also a David in their huge plaster collection, although with a broken sword.
 Full-size white marble copies are to be found in the Temperate House at the Royal Botanic Gardens, Kew, Surrey (near London), and at the Slater Museum at the Norwich Free Academy in Norwich, Connecticut, United States.